Whitman in China Teaching Program

 - Roundtrip international airfare stipend for travel from the U.S. to China

-- Travel stipend to help cover miscellaneous expenses such as immunization costs, visa fees and medical exam and hotels in transit
+- Visa and travel stipend to help cover expenses such as immunizations, visa fees, medical exam, and hotels in transit

-- Mandatory three-day teacher training prior to departure
+- Three-day teacher training (mandatory) prior to departure

-- Up to $2,000 tuition reimbursement for required TESL Certification course and optional Chinese language courses in the summer prior to departure
+- Tuition reimbursement (up to $2,000) for required TESL Certification course and optional Chinese language courses taken the summer prior to departure

 The Whitman in China Program offers positions at three universities in China:

 Each location has a distinct regional flavor.
 Kunming, the capital of Yunnan Province in southwest China, is a city undergoing rapid modernization in a province known for its ethnic diversity and scenery.
 Shantou is a medium-size port city located on the east coast of Guangdong province near Hong Kong.
 And Xi'an, located in Shaanxi Province, was the Chinese capital for centuries and boasts many important historical sights such as the Terracotta Warriors.